Who is The Women's Advisory Committee for Support Staff?

 The Women’s Advisory Committee for Support Staff supports a culture of equality, equity, engagement, and inclusion by providing a voice for women support staff at Michigan State University.

-Advocate: Serve as a liaison to influence key decision making at MSU that affects women support staff.
+Advocacy: Serve as a liaison to influence key decision making at MSU that affects women support staff.

 Connectivity: Unite women support staff and stakeholders through effective and innovative two-way communication.

-Engage: Maximize the involvement of women support staff and provide an opportunity to exchange information.
+Engagement: Maximize the involvement of women support staff and provide an opportunity to exchange information.

 Staff Development: Provide, promote, support, and encourage development opportunities for women support staff.